-If there is no single payment schedule that is significantly more likely than not to occur (other than because of a mandatory sinking fund), you must include income on your note in accordance with the general rules that govern contingent payment obligations.
+If there is no single payment schedule that is significantly more likely than not to occur other than because of a mandatory sinking fund, you would include income on your note in accordance with the general rules that govern contingent payment obligations.
 These rules will be discussed in the applicable prospectus supplement and/or pricing supplement.

-Notwithstanding the general rules for determining yield and maturity, if your note is subject to contingencies, and either you or the issuer have an unconditional option or options that, if exercised, would require payments to be made on the note under an alternative payment schedule or schedules, then:
+Notwithstanding the general rules for determining yield and maturity, if your note is subject to contingencies, and either you or we have an unconditional option or options that, if exercised, would require payments to be made on the note under an alternative payment schedule or schedules, then:

-- in the case of an option or options that the issuer may exercise, the issuer will be deemed to exercise or not exercise an option or combination of options in the manner that minimizes the yield on your note; and - in the case of an option or options that you may exercise, you will be deemed to exercise or not exercise an option or combination of options in the manner that maximizes the yield on your note.
+- in the case of an option or options that we may exercise, we would be deemed to exercise or not exercise an option or combination of options in the manner that minimizes the yield on your note; and - in the case of an option or options that you may exercise, you would be deemed to exercise or not exercise an option or combination of options in the manner that maximizes the yield on your note.

-If both you and the issuer hold options described in the preceding sentence, those rules will apply to each option in the order in which they may be exercised.
+If both you and we hold options described in the preceding sentence, those rules would apply to each option in the order in which they may be exercised.
 You may determine the yield on your note for the purposes of those calculations by using any date on which your note may be redeemed or repurchased as the maturity date and the amount payable on the date that you chose in accordance with the terms of your note as the principal amount payable at maturity.

-If a contingency (including the exercise of an option) actually occurs or does not occur contrary to an assumption made according to the above rules, then, except to the extent that a portion of your note is repaid as a result of this change in circumstances and solely to determine the amount and accrual of OID, you must redetermine the yield and maturity of your note by treating your note as having been retired and reissued on the date of the change in circumstances for an amount equal to your note's adjusted issue price on that date.
+If a contingency, including the exercise of an option, actually occurs or does not occur contrary to an assumption made according to the above rules, then, except to the extent that a portion of your note is repaid as a result of this change in circumstances and solely to determine the amount and accrual of OID, you would redetermine the yield and maturity of your note by treating your note as having been retired and reissued on the date of the change in circumstances for an amount equal to your note's adjusted issue price on that date.

 Election to Treat All Interest as Original Issue Discount.
-You may elect to include in gross income all interest that accrues on your note using the constant-yield method described under "- Inclusion of Original Issue Discount in Income" above, with the modifications described below.
-For purposes of this election, interest will include stated interest, OID, de minimis original issue discount, market discount, de minimis market discount and unstated interest, as adjusted by any amortizable bond premium (described under "- Notes Purchased at a Premium" below) or acquisition premium.
+You may elect to include in gross income all interest that accrues on your note using the constant-yield method described above under "-General," with the modifications described below.
+For purposes of this election, interest will include stated interest, OID, de minimis original issue discount, market discount, de minimis market discount and unstated interest, as adjusted by any amortizable bond premium, described below under "-Notes Purchased at a Premium," or acquisition premium.